indiana-university/rivet-docs/content/components/information/integrating.md

 }
 {{< /code >}}

-Next up we'll write a method for our alert component that will update the `isDismissed` property using React's `setState()` method.
+Next up, we'll write a method for our alert component that will update the `isDismissed` property using React's `setState()` method.
 We'll use this later to add dismiss functionality to the dismiss button.

 {{< code lang="javascript" >}}dismissAlert() {
     this.setState({